petrizhang/crisp/README.md

 Now, Crisp brings a **convenient, flexible and elegant** way for people to play with C++ templates and build compile-time programs.

-In short, Crisp is a lisp-like and Turing-complete DSL built upon C++ templates.
+In short, Crisp is a Lisp-like and Turing-complete DSL built upon C++ templates.
-It could be considered as a interpreter that interprets lisp programs at C++ compile time.
+It could be considered as a interpreter that interprets Lisp-like programs at C++ compile time.

 Crisp is a simple but powerful functional programming language.
 The core features of Crisp include: